khulnasoft/integrations-core/vsphere/README.md

 ### Monitoring vSphere Tanzu Kubernetes Grid (TKG)

-The Datadog vSphere integration collects metrics and events from your [TKG][13] VMs and control plane VMs automatically.
-To collect more granular information about your TKG cluster, including container-, pod-, and node-level metrics, you can install the [Datadog Agent][14] on your cluster.
+The Khulnasoft vSphere integration collects metrics and events from your [TKG][13] VMs and control plane VMs automatically.
+To collect more granular information about your TKG cluster, including container-, pod-, and node-level metrics, you can install the [Khulnasoft Agent][14] on your cluster.
 See the [distribution documentation][15] for example configuration files specific to TKG.

 ## Further Reading

-- [Monitor vSphere with Datadog][16]
+- [Monitor vSphere with Khulnasoft][16]

 [1]: https://raw.githubusercontent.com/KhulnaSoft/integrations-core/master/vsphere/images/vsphere_graph.png